Framed BPS States: Some examples of the moduli spaces and holomorphic functions

 The Hitchin system has two irregular singularities on the sphere, with a single Stokes sector each.
 The condition $M_1 M_2=1$ becomes

 Here $W$ is a matrix of unit determinant.
-There is a small residual ``gauge freedom'' in this relation: $W \to -W$.
+There is a small residual ``gauge freedom'' $W \to -W$.
 Actual holomorphic functions on the moduli space of this Hitchin system must be invariant under this $\IZ_2$ transformation, but for the moment we will ignore that.
-The matrix elements of $W$, and $U_{1,2}$ can be seen as holomorphic functions on a slightly enlarged moduli space, which will coincide with $\CM_{mx}$.
+The matrix elements of $W$ and $U_{1,2}$ can be considered as holomorphic functions on a slightly enlarged moduli space, which will coincide with $\CM_{mx}$.